Nevis LLC Formation | Why and How to set up an Offshore company in Nevis

 Saint Kitts and Nevis does not levy direct personal taxes.
 Personal income, as well as, capital gains and net wealth are not subject to taxation.

 Property tax is assessed on the market value of the real property, ranging from 0.2% to 0.3%, depending on the location and use.
 There is a stamp duty on transfer of real property from 6% to 10%.
-Value-added tax is 17% for most goods and services.
+The value-added tax is 17% for most goods and services.
 Reduced rate of 10% applies to the tourism sector.
 Certain goods are tax-exempt.